 I had a engaging discussion on Unit Trusts with MoneyOwl CEO, Chuin Ting Weber, a week back so I was pretty thrilled to see the team appear in news recently...
 For a pretty short-lived while.

 In a Straits Times article, the team quoted,

-Additionally, "most financial advisers tend to omit the CPF component in their planning because it does not attract any commission or trailer fee."
+Most financial advisers tend to omit the CPF component in their planning because it does not attract any commission or trailer fee.